my-language-skills/open-badges-framework/doc/documentation-technical.md

 #### Misc
 In this section you can manage some features to enable or not
-* Enable captcha on the registration form
+* Enable captcha on the registration form (require Really Simple Captcha plugin)

 ![settings_misc](../readme-assets/misc-settings.png "Settings: Misc")